Decentralization: A Qualitative Survey of Node Operators: Conclusion

 \begin{enumerate}[noitemsep] \item Network topology, \textit{the physical structure of the network}. \item Governance topology, \textit{the structure of decision making power in the network}. \end{enumerate}

-The key is that unlike other definitions like Gochhayat et al.\citep{gochhayat}, we do not distinguish the storage layer.
+The key is that unlike other definitions like Gochhayat et al.,~\cite{gochhayat} we do not distinguish the storage layer.
 We care about ledger state only insofar as it is an output of these two topologies as the system operates.
 Additionally, unlike our respondents, we make no claims about whether changing decentralization on these axes affects systemic resilience, even if variables within them can do so.

-Of the two, it seems likely that governance topology is the greater lever on perceived decentralization, and likely acts as a hard counter to any technical attempt at making any public, permissionless system immutable, but quantifying this is left as future work.
+Of the two, it seems likely that governance topology is the greater lever on perceived decentralization.
+We hypothesise that it acts as a hard counter to any technical attempt at making any public, permissionless system immutable via its network topology, but definitively proving this is left as future work.